What You Need to Know About Educational, Guidance, School, or Vocational Counselor

 Featured schools near , edit

-Educational, Guidance, School, and Vocational Counselors state the following job skills are important in their day-to-day work.
+These are the skills Educational, Guidance, School, and Vocational Counselors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.